 Early Christians carved anchors into the soft marble tombstones inside catacombs as they hid from Roman persecution.
 They were a secret symbol used to express their faith and identify themselves.
 They were an encouraging reminder that Jesus was their strong anchor in these very troubling times.

 Just as a ship’s anchor holds firmly to the bottom of the sea, our hope in God is just as immovable.
 He stabilizes us, holding us fast to Himself.

 Christian Definition of Hope

 The strength of our hope is not from desire, but in His faithfulness throughout generations!

 Abraham Hoped Against Hope

-The first thing that comes to my mind in the OT regarding hope is Abraham.
+The first story that comes to mind in the Old Testament regarding hope is Abraham.
 He had hope in the promises God made to him- that He would make him into a great nation and that he would be a blessing to others.

 How does your hope in God’s promises affect your decision making and obedience?

 With God’s people suffering from a series of droughts, Jeremiah asks God to remember the covenant with His people.
 He says,